genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/system-def-api.md

 Most of the functions are to get or set a particular property.

-Use functions `get` or `getItem` if you add any other property whose getter or setter function is not available.
+If you add any other property whose getter or setter function is not availablese, use the functions `get` or `getItem`.

 You can access system definition properties in two ways:

-- using exsiting APIs
+- using existing APIs
 - using @Named Genesis annotation

 ## Using existing APIs